 Described as “top notch quality” by one leading retailer, Specialised Covers supplies its products with extendable poles to make fitting easy – you use these to literally push the cover over your vehicle.

 The multi-layered fabric is waterproof (as opposed to water-resistant) and breathable – that’s thanks to a directional membrane that allows any condensation to evaporate, as well as being non-abrasive on the inside.

-As well as Velcro, the cover has buckles and straps to fasten under the vehicle, to make sure once fitted it stays that way, whatever the weather.
-“Windows” can be fitted to individual needs for solar panels, as well as door access.
+As well as Velcro, the cover has buckles and straps to fasten under the vehicle, to make sure that once fitted it stays that way, whatever the weather.
+“Windows” or perspex openings can be fitted to individual needs for solar panels, as well as door access.

 Specialised Covers says: “As official suppliers to the Swift Group, Coachman, Lunar, Elddis and Bailey, we’re the only caravan protection brand to be recommended by the industry’s market-leading caravan manufacturers.
 All our covers are made to measure your make and model of caravan.”

 Prices from £399 for caravan covers and £499 for motorhome covers

-Key features Velcro door access, National Caravan Council verified, choice of three colours, free UK delivery.
+Key features Velcro door access, National Caravan Council verified, choice of three colours, free UK delivery, three year fabric warranty.

 For more info www.specialisedcovers.com